jdavidrcamacho/jdavidrcamacho/README.md

 ---

-As an astronomer and a data scientist I have a wide experience on python while also learning C++ and COBOL for fun.
+As an astronomer I have a wide experience on python and C++ while also learning ruby, julia and COBOL for fun.

 👉🏼 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jo%C3%A3o-camacho-phd-83a97b104/) .